luyadev/luya/docs/guide/en/app-module.md

 }
 ```

-> You can use `php index.php module/create` command to build a module quickly.
+> You can use `./vendor/bin/luya module/create` command to build a module quickly.

 Update Config
 -----------------------